hiramrodriguez14/FPGA-Reaction-Training-System/README.md

 ---

-# Module Description
+# Verilog Modules

-## top.v
+## `top.v`

-Top-level module that integrates every subsystem of the project and connects the timers, FSM, display controller, buzzer, debouncer, random generator, and LED controller.
+Top-level module that integrates every subsystem of the project, including the finite state machine, timers, display controller, random generator, buzzer, and input/output interfaces.

 ---

-## lights_3.v
+## `lights_3.v`

-Implements the traffic-light sequence and controls the Red, Yellow, and Green LEDs according to the current FSM state.
+Controls the traffic-light sequence by driving the Red, Yellow, and Green LEDs according to the current system state.

 ---

-## traffic_timers.v
+## `traffic_timers.v`

-Generates the timing signals required for the LED sequence and reaction time measurement.
+Implements all timing requirements for the reaction test, including LED durations and reaction time measurement.

 ---

-## display_system.v
+## `display_system.v`

-Controls the multiplexed seven-segment display and presents the measured reaction time.
+Drives the multiplexed four-digit seven-segment display and presents the measured reaction time.

 ---

-## randomGenerator.v
+## `randomGenerator.v`

-Implements the randomized waiting period before the Green LED is activated.
+Generates the randomized delay before enabling the Green LED.

 ---

-## THREE_BIT_LFSR.v
+## `THREE_BIT_LFSR.v`

 Implements a 3-bit Linear Feedback Shift Register used for pseudo-random number generation.

 ---

-## THREE_BIT_COUNTER.v
+## `THREE_BIT_COUNTER.v`

-Counter used alongside the LFSR to create variable waiting times.
+Counter module used together with the LFSR to create randomized waiting intervals.

 ---

-## TOP_LFSR_COUNTER.v
+## `TOP_LFSR_COUNTER.v`

-Integrates the counter and LFSR into the complete random timing subsystem.
+Combines the counter and LFSR into the complete random timing subsystem.

 ---

-## buzzer.v
+## `buzzer.v`

-Generates a PWM signal for the passive buzzer.
+Generates a PWM signal that drives the passive buzzer.

 ---

-## debouncing.v
+## `debouncing.v`

-Removes mechanical switch bouncing from user button inputs.
+Filters mechanical switch bounce from the user buttons to ensure reliable input detection.

 ---

-## constraints.xdc
+## `constraints.xdc`

 Contains the FPGA pin assignments required for synthesis and implementation.